vc-bonn/Teaching_Incompressible_Fluid_Dynamics_to_3D_CNNs/readme.md

 - The following keyboard commands can be used to:
 "x": increase the flow speed
 "y": decrease the flow speed
-"v": increase the fluid's density
+"v": increase the fluid's density rho
-"c": decrease the fluid's density
+"c": decrease the fluid's density rho
-"f": increase the fluid's viscosity
+"f": increase the fluid's viscosity mu
-"d": decrease the fluid's viscosity
+"d": decrease the fluid's viscosity mu
 "s": increase the angular velocity (only for spinning objects)
 "a": decrease the angular velocity (only for spinning objects)

 ## Train your own models

-If you want to train you own models, you can call e.g.:
+If you want to train you own models, you can call for example:
 ```
 python train.py --dt=4 --net=UNet --batch_size=10 --lr=0.001 --integrator=imex
 ```